pongasoft/gradle-plugins/README.md

 3.6 - `org.pongasoft.buildInfo`
 -------------------------------
-`org.pongasoft.buildInfo` is a plugin which adds the property `buildInfo` to the root project and generates a file (at the root of the build) when the build completes.
+This plugin adds the property `buildInfo` to the root project and generates a file (at the root of the build) when the build completes.
 The content of this file is a json representation of the `buildInfo`.
 Example of content: